Assistant Professor of Urban Policy Analysis and Management

 Fanton Hall/Welcome Center

 Rachel Meltzer is an Assistant Professor of Urban Policy at the Milano School of International Affairs, Management, and Urban Policy.
-Her research centers on issues related to housing, economic development and local public finance, and how public policies in these areas affect individuals, neighborhoods and cities.
-Current projects look at how and why retail and commercial services change in neighborhoods undergoing economic and racial transitions.
+Her research centers on issues related to housing, land use, economic development and local public finance, and how public policies in these areas affect individuals, neighborhoods and cities.
+Current projects look at how and why retail and commercial services change in neighborhoods undergoing economic and racial transitions and how Hurricane Sandy impacted small businesses in New York City.
 Dr. Meltzer is also interested in the private provision of public goods, and she has explored a number of questions related to Business Improvement Districts (BIDs) and Homeowners Associations (HOAs).
 In addition, she has conducted research on Inclusionary Zoning, an alternative to traditional methods of providing affordable housing, including its impact on local housing markets and the political economy behind the adoption of such policies.
-Her work has been supported by grants from the Social Science Research Council, the Lincoln Institute of Land Policy, the U.S. Department of Housing and Urban Development and the Robert Wood Johnson Foundation.
+Her work has been supported by grants from the National Science Foundation, Social Science Research Council, the Lincoln Institute of Land Policy, the U.S. Department of Housing and Urban Development and the Robert Wood Johnson Foundation.

 Dr. Meltzer is also a Research Affiliate at the Furman Center for Real Estate and Urban Policy at New York University.
 She teaches classes on policy analysis, quantitative methods, urban economic development and public finance.
 Prior to her academic career, she worked as a Mortgage Officer and Project Manager for the New York City Department of Housing Preservation and Development, where she managed the financing and rehabilitation of affordable housing.
 Dr. Meltzer earned her doctorate in Public Policy/Public Administration and M.P.A. from the Robert F. Wagner Graduate School of Public Service at New York University and a B.A. in Psychology and Mathematics from Dartmouth College.